How will the new Airbnb taxation effect rentals in Mexico?

 New condos in the center of Playa Del Carmen.

-So what is the bottom line?
+So, what is the bottom line?

 New types of business models like Airbnb and ridesharing apps are changing how economies and people work.
-Usually governments are a little behind in formulating a tax plan for these types of business models.
+Usually, governments are a little behind in formulating a tax plan for these types of business models.
 Mexico is on a path of reforms and regulations in many areas.
 Real estate, immigration, legal reform and many other areas are being streamlined.
-It seems that each year things change and it is important to stay up with the current rules and regulations.
+It seems that each year things change, and it is important to stay up with the current rules and regulations.
 For this reason, it is good to have a good accountant, realtor, or even local lawyer working on your behalf.

 Taxes should have always been paid on rentals in Mexico, just now, it is becoming more regulated and a fair playing field for all.
-We might see some rentals change in price, since some were not paying the “overhead” that should of been paid.
+We might see some rentals change in price, since some were not paying the “overhead” that should have been paid.
 Others with more casual rentals, might drop out of the market all together.

 For years the hotel industry has seen their bottom line hurt by individual rentals.
 Hotels are taxed and regulated and some of this tax money goes toward the promotion of the area as a touristic destination.
 The hotel industry accurately claimed that it was an unfair advantage over people with rentals not paying taxes because they were benefiting from the promotion of the area, but not paying for it.